 We sometimes call this "The Miracle Cloud".
 It's a similar issue to magical thinking, the difference being that this business strategy relies on events that are unlikely to happen.
 For example, you know you have a sales rep productivity problem.
-Your solution is to higher more reps and by some miracle they will be more productive without looking at your on-boarding, sales messaging or sales execution processes.
+Your solution is to hire more reps and by some miracle, they will be more productive without revising your onboarding, sales messaging or sales execution processes.

 Identifying this kind of issue means asking lots of “What if?” questions when doing discovery.
 What if Plan A doesn’t pan out?
 What if the marketplace changes (we know that can happen in an instant…)?
 What if you lose people?

 If your customer hasn’t given adequate thought to these scenarios, then there are likely several pain points that they haven’t considered.
 If you can bring these to light, then you can help uncover underlying buyer needs that align with your solution.